precice-forschungsprojekt/precice-generate/schemas/README.md

 #### Required Fields
 - `from`: Name of the source participant sending data (must match a name in the participants section)
+- `to`: Name of the target participant receiving data (must match a name in the participants section)
+- `data`: Type of data being exchanged (e.g., Force, Displacement, Velocity)
+- `type`: Coupling type defining the exchange interaction
+  - `strong`: Tight coupling with immediate data synchronization
+  - `weak`: Loose coupling with less frequent data exchange
 - `from-patch`: Source Interface Surface
   - The physical boundary or interface region on the source participant's mesh where data is extracted.
+  - Must correspond to a defined boundary condition in the source solver.
   - For fluids: Typically the fluid-structure interface (e.g., "interface")
   - For solids: Typically the surface contacting the fluid (e.g., "surface")
-- `to`: Name of the target participant receiving data (must match a name in the participants section)
 - `to-patch`: Target Interface Surface
   - The physical boundary or interface region on the target participant's mesh where data will be applied.
-  - Must correspond to a defined boundary condition in the target solver
+  - Must correspond to a defined boundary condition in the target solver.
-- `data`: Type of data being exchanged (e.g., Force, Displacement, Velocity)
-- `type`: Coupling type defining the exchange interaction
-  - `strong`: Tight coupling with immediate data synchronization
-  - `weak`: Loose coupling with less frequent data exchange

 #### Optional Fields
 - `data-type`: Specifies the data representation